OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-insecure-angular.md

 // OpenVidu objects
 OV: OpenVidu;
 session: Session;

-// Streams to feed StreamComponent's
+publisher: StreamManager; // Local
-remoteStreams: Stream[] = [];
+subscribers: StreamManager[] = []; // Remotes
-localStream: Stream;

 // Join form
 mySessionId: string;
 myUserName: string;

-// Main video of the page, will be 'localStream' or one of the 'remoteStreams',
+// Main video of the page, will be 'publisher' or one of the 'subscribers',
-// updated by an Output event of StreamComponent children
+// updated by an Output event of UserVideoComponent children
-@Input() mainVideoStream: Stream;
+@Input() mainStreamManager: StreamManager;
 ```

-`OpenVidu` object will allow us to get a `Session` object, which is declared just after it. `remoteStreams` array will store the active streams of other users in the video-call and `localStream` will be your own local webcam stream.
+`OpenVidu` object will allow us to get a `Session` object, which is declared just after it. `publisher` StreamManager object will be will be our own local webcam stream and `subscribers` StreamManager array will store the active streams of other users in the video-call.
 Finally, `mySessionId` and `myUserName` params simply represent the video-call and your participant's nickname, as you will see in a moment.

 ---